MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Test-Json.md

 True
 ```

 This Command takes a string containing a JSON schema and compares it to an input string.
-Since the input string conforms to the schema desribed in the -schema argument the cmdlet returns `$True`.
+Since the input string conforms to the schema described in the -schema argument the cmdlet returns `$True`.

 For more information, see [JSON Schema](https://json-schema.org/)